CarlosGrohmann/carlosgrohmann.github.io/students.md

 **Environmental Sciences** ([PROCAM - Programa de Pós-Graduação em Ciências Ambientais](http://www.iee.usp.br/pos/?q=procam)).
 This program has a strong socio-environmental focus, leaning towards the Humanities and multidisciplinarity.

 **Note:** Prospective students are advised to read the program's pages (links above) and be aware that internal norms/regulations and deadlines for subscriptions are different for these two programs.
-I will try to keep and updated scheduled of deadlines in the right sidebar, but I can't promise anything.
 Check constantly the program's pages for official, updated information.
 Also, it is wise to think ahead.
 Sending me an email with a project proposal only one month before the subscription deadline is not the best way to start.
 We need at least 3-4 months to work on a good proposal.
 &nbsp;
 &nbsp;